 Brigitte Addimando, Chair

-Brigitte Addimando is the Executive Director of Focused Athletics, a Philadelphia based nonprofit whose mission is to provide high school athletes with the academic, athletic, and professional development resources needed to pursue both a successful college education and a meaningful career.
-In this role, Brigitte is also able to maintain a small group of clients with 7th Planet Consulting where she advises small and medium businesses across Philadelphia on strategic initiatives around new business development and creative growth opportunities.
-Brigitte previously held positions in business development and account management at Energy Plus, BarclayCard US, and American Express.
+Brigitte previously held positions in business development and account management at Energy Plus, BarclayCard US and American Express.
 Prior to these roles, she attended the Harvard Business School where she earned her MBA.
 Brigitte also received a BSE from Duke University and an MSME from MIT, which led her to a short but exciting career in auto racing with Honda Performance Development.
-She now lives in Philadelphia with her husband and three children where she also serves on the Board of the Center for Grieving Children.
+She now lives in Philadelphia with her husband and three children where she also serves on the Board of the Uplift Center for Grieving Children and the Fitler Foundation.
+Her passion for empowering the city’s youth through education and coaching defines her personal mission and is at the core of her work through the for-profit and non-profit sectors.

 Industrial Services Team